ibm-cloud-docs/vpc/vpn-client-to-site-limitations.md

 The limitations for this release are as follows:

-* You cannot use the Secrets Manager private certificate in VPN server or client authentication.
 * Currently, only 2000 maximum active client connections are supported per server.
 * MFA support is provided by IAM.
 * Currently, SDK and Terraform support is not available.